edelauna/eecs4101-project/tutorial1-subagents/README.md

 <div id='subagents'/>

 ### Adding Subagents
-A new ephermal agent was added called `Player` which would orchetrate the Q-Learning processes of its subagents: `BlackKing` and `Pawn`.
+A new ephermal agent was added called `Player` which would orchestrate the Q-Learning processes of its subagents: `BlackKing` and `Pawn`.

 The player agent would aggregate the Q-values from it's subagent and choose the best value for it's move.